ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 Keeping keys safe is just part of attestation security; knowing which keys are bound to the device in question is just as important.

-While there are many ways to manage keys in a TPM (See {{Platform-DevID-TPM-2.0}}), RIV includes support for "zero touch" provisioning (also known as zero-touch onboarding) of fielded devices (e.g., Secure ZTP, {{RFC8572}}), where keys which have predictable trust properties are provisioned by the device vendor.
+While there are many ways to manage keys in a TPM (see {{Platform-DevID-TPM-2.0}}), RIV includes support for "zero touch" provisioning (also known as zero-touch onboarding) of fielded devices (e.g., Secure ZTP, {{RFC8572}}), where keys which have predictable trust properties are provisioned by the device vendor.

 Device identity in RIV is based on IEEE 802.1AR Device Identity (DevID).
-This specification provides several elements
+This specification provides several elements:

-* A DevID requires a unique key pair for each device, accompanied by an x.509 certificate
+* A DevID requires a unique key pair for each device, accompanied by an X.509 certificate,
 * The private portion of the DevID key is to be stored in the device, in a manner that provides confidentiality (Section 6.2.5 {{IEEE-802-1AR}})

-The x.509 certificate contains several components
+The X.509 certificate contains several components:

-* The public part of the unique DevID key assigned to that device
+* The public part of the unique DevID key assigned to that device allows a challenge of identity.
 * An identifying string that's unique to the manufacturer of the device.
 This is normally the serial number of the unit, which might also be printed on a label on the device.
 * The certificate must be signed by a key traceable to the manufacturer's root key.

-With these elements, the device's manufacturer and serial number can be identified by analyzing the DevID certificate plus the chain of intermediate certs leading back to the manufacturer's root certificate.
-As is conventional in TLS connections, a nonce must be signed by the device in response to a challenge, proving possession of its DevID private key.
+With these elements, the device's manufacturer and serial number can be identified by analyzing the DevID certificate plus the chain of intermediate certificates leading back to the manufacturer's root certificate.
+As is conventional in TLS or SSH connections, a nonce must be signed by the device in response to a challenge, proving possession of its DevID private key.

-RIV uses the DevID to validate a TLS connection to the device as the attestation session begins.
-Security of this process derives from TLS security, with the DevID providing proof that the TLS session terminates on the intended device. {{RFC8446}}.
+RIV uses the DevID to validate a TLS or SSH connection to the device as the attestation session begins.
+Security of this process derives from TLS or SSH security, with the DevID providing proof that the session terminates on the intended device.
+See {{RFC8446}}, {{RFC4253}}.

 Evidence of software integrity is delivered in the form of a quote signed by the TPM itself.
-Because the contents of the quote are signed inside the TPM, any external modification (including reformatting to a different data format) will be detected as tampering.
+Because the contents of the quote are signed inside the TPM, any external modification (including reformatting to a different data format) after measurements have been taken will be detected as tampering.
+An unbroken chain of trust is essential to ensuring that blocks of code that are taking measurements have been verified before execution (see {{RIV-Attestation-Model}}.

-Requiring results of attestation of the operating software to be signed by a key known only to the TPM also removes the need to trust the device's operating software (beyond the first measurement; see below); any changes to the quote, generated and signed by the TPM itself, made by malicious device software, or in the path back to the verifier, will invalidate the signature on the quote.
+Requiring results of attestation of the operating software to be signed by a key known only to the TPM also removes the need to trust the device's operating software (beyond the first measurement; see below); any changes to the quote, generated and signed by the TPM itself, made by malicious device software, or in the path back to the Verifier, will invalidate the signature on the quote.

 A critical feature of the YANG model described in {{I-D.ietf-rats-yang-tpm-charra}} is the ability to carry TPM data structures in their native format, without requiring any changes to the structures as they were signed and delivered by the TPM.
 While alternate methods of conveying TPM quotes could compress out redundant information, or add an additional layer of signing using external keys, the important part is to preserve the TPM signing, so that tampering anywhere in the path between the TPM itself and the Verifier can be detected.